International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Operator

 We are now past the top of the hour.
-And well now conclude the call.
+And we'll now conclude the call.
 I now want to hand it back to Andreas for closing remarks.

 Andreas Fibig